hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 ```

 Next, we must register infrastructures with Vault.
 This is done by writing the role
 information.
-The type of credentials created are determined by the key_type option.
+The type of credentials created are determined by the `key_type` option.
+To do this, first create a named key and then create a role.

 ### Registering shared secret key

 Create a named key, say `dev_key`, which represents a registered shared private key.
+Remember that this key should be of admin user with super user privileges.

 ```shell
 $ vault write ssh/keys/dev_key key=@dev_shared_key.pem